ecmwf/odc/docs/content/implementation/api-design.rst

 Error Handling
 ~~~~~~~~~~~~~~

-Return value of a function call should always be checked.
-In case of an error, additional function can be called to get a human-readable error message.
+All functions return a status code, which should be checked.
+In case of error a human readable message can be obtained using ``odc_error_string``.

 The return code is always one of the following:

 ``ODC_SUCCESS``
-   The function call was a success, and processing can continue.
+   The function completed successfully.

 ``ODC_ITERATION_COMPLETE``
-   All frames have been processed, the loop can be terminated.
+   All frames have been returned, and the loop can be terminated successfully.

 ``ODC_ERROR_GENERAL_EXCEPTION``
-   A general error was encountered, call ``odc_error_string()`` with the returned code for details.
+   A known error was encountered.
+Call ``odc_error_string()`` with the returned code for details.

 ``ODC_ERROR_UNKNOWN_EXCEPTION``
-   An unknown error was encountered, call ``odc_error_string()`` with the returned code for details.
+   An unexpected and unrecognised error was encountered, call ``odc_error_string()`` with the returned code for details.

 .. code-block:: fortran